-411 Hydrogeology
+Hydrogeology

 Fall.
-3(3-0) RB: MTH 114 or MTH 116 or LBS 117 or MTH 124 or MTH 126 or MTH 132 or MTH 133 or LBS 118 or LBS 119 R: Not open to freshmen or sophomores.
+3(3-0) RB: MTH 114 or MTH 116 or MTH 124 or MTH 126 or MTH 132 or MTH 133 or LB 118 or LB 119 R: Not open to freshmen or sophomores.

-Source, occurrence, and movement of groundwater emphasizing geologic factors and controls
+Source, occurrence, and movement of groundwater emphasizing geologic factors and controls.

-412 Glacial Geology and the Record of Climate Change
+Glacial Geology and the Record of Climate Change

 Spring.
-4(3-2) Interdepartmental with Geography.
-Administered by Geological Sciences.
-RB: GLG 201 or GEO 306 or GEO 408 R: Not open to freshmen or sophomores.
+4(3-2) Interdepartmental with Geo-Administered by Sciences.
+RB: GLG 201 or GEO 306 or GEO 408 R: Not open to freshmen or so-

 In-depth analysis of glacial geology and the record of climate change, with emphasis on North America and Europe.
-Laboratory focuses on alacial processes.
+Laboratory focuses on processes.
 One weekend field trip required.